 Please confirm if you’re an adviser.

 Over 50s hold about three quarters of the nation’s housing wealth; this equates to more than £2.8 trillion in equity tied up in homes across the country.

 With this in mind, it’s no surprise that equity release lending is expected to exceed £4bn for the first time, by the end of 2021.

 Often, housing wealth exceeds that of someone’s pension.
 For clients looking to enjoy a little more cash in retirement, equity release offers untapped potential to access the money in their own home.

-Retirees are living longer into their golden years, enjoying longer life expectancies, and inheritance is being received much later in life.
+Retirees are living longer, enjoying longer life expectancies, and inheritance is being received much later in life.
 Recent figures from the Intergenerational Commission show the average age of inheritance is now 61.
 A lifetime mortgage allows parents to gift a “living inheritance” to their children and grandchildren.
 This means they can see their loved ones enjoy the benefits of extra cash while they’re still living.

 |A lifetime mortgage could be used to support families by helping:|